franciscop/statux/README.md

 ### React Hooks

-Every time there's a major shift on a technology it is a good chance to reevaluate our choices.
+When there's a major shift on a technology it's a good chance to reevaluate our choices.
 And React Hooks is no different, our components are now cleaner and the code is easier to reuse than ever.

-So I wanted a **minimal** library that follows React Hooks' pattern of accessing and writing state, but on an app-level instead of a component-basis.
+So I wanted a *minimal* library that follows React Hooks' pattern of accessing and writing state, but on an app-level instead of a component-level.
 I tried with Context for a while, but found that you have to create many contexts to avoid some issues ([by design](https://github.com/facebook/react/issues/15156#issuecomment-474590693)) and found that too cumbersome.
-Just `useState`, but globally.
+I just wanted `useState`, but globally.

 So here it is, now you can use `useStore()` as a global `useState()`.
 I've followed Hooks' syntax where possible, with differences only when needed e.g. not initial state on a component-level since that's global: